 Diversity Wheel: Back in 1990, Marilyn Loden (a workplace advocate and a familiar figure who talked about the challenges to career advancement faced by women in the workforce) and Judy Rosener (Ph.D., national expert on gender and leadership) talked about the different dimensions of diversity within individuals and institutions.
 They introduced the concept of a “Diversity Wheel” to encourage thinking about values, beliefs, and dimensions of identity for people and organizations.

-This Monday we invite you to think of yourself and others, accept and celebrate yourself and others, and spin the wheel of diversity in our Statler College to learn about our specific programs and initiatives and win a prize!
+All are invited to think of who we are, accept and celebrate ourselves and others, spin the wheel of diversity in our Statler College to learn about our specific programs and initiatives and win a prize!

 Diversity Map: The Value of Mutual Respect